OctopusDeploy/blog/blog/2019-05/blue-green-red-black/index.md

   - Patterns
 ---

 When deploying new versions of a centralized application like a web service, there is a strategy you can use that allows you to direct production traffic to the new version only after it has been successfully deployed and optionally tested.
-This strategy goes by the name blue/green or red/black, with each color representing a copy of the target environment, and with traffic routed to one color or the other (or potentially both if doing a canary deployment or A/B testing, but this is a story for another time).
-Having two environments running side by side hosting different versions of an application means traffic can be switched over, and back again if an issue was found, with little to no downtime.
+This strategy goes by the name blue/green or red/black, with each color representing a copy of the target environment, and with traffic routed to one color or the other (or potentially both if doing a canary deployment or A/B testing, but that's a story for another time).
+Having two environments running side by side hosting different versions of an application means traffic can be switched over, and back again if an issue is found, with little to no downtime.

-So why is this strategy is referred to as both green/blue and red/black?
+So why is this strategy referred to as both green/blue and red/black?
 Do these colors imply technical differences?

 ## StackOverflow says...

 Our first stop is to StackOverflow, where we find the question [What's the difference between Red/Black deployment and Blue/Green Deployment?](https://stackoverflow.com/questions/45259589/whats-the-difference-between-red-black-deployment-and-blue-green-deployment).

-The highest voted answer indicates that there is indeed a difference between these two terms being:
+The highest voted answer indicates that there is indeed a difference between these two terms:

 > in blue-green deployment, both versions may be getting requests at the same time temporarily, while in red-black only one of the versions is getting traffic at any point in time